MWschutte/scalar-jepsen/doc/blog.md

 Cassandra is a popular open-source database used by large enterprises such as [Netflix, Apple, and eBay](https://cassandra.apache.org/_/case-studies.html).
 While it may be assumed that the documentation regarding Cassandra's consistency guarantees is comprehensive and thoroughly tested, our research shows that this is not always the case.
 Therefore, we conducted an assessment of some of Cassandra's consistency [guarantees](https://cassandra.apache.org/doc/latest/cassandra/architecture/guarantees.html) to validate them.

 Cassandra is an AP system that prioritizes availability and partition tolerance over consistency, which means it only guarantees eventual consistency.
 Nevertheless, Cassandra offers [tunable consistency](https://cassandra.apache.org/doc/latest/cassandra/architecture/dynamo.html#tunable-consistency) which allows developers to adjust consistency levels according to their application needs.
 Using tunable consistency, the documentation states that "strong consistency" can be achieved when read and write consistency levels are chosen such that the replica sets overlap.
 Specifically, this is achieved when $R + W \gt RF$, where $R$ is the consistency level for read operations, $W$ is the consistency level for write operations, and $RF$ is the replication factor.
 "Strong consistency" defined by Cassandra ensures that every read operation returns the most recent write value, and is in other words not the same as linearizability.
-However, it is unclear whether "strong consistency" is guaranteed during failures, such as node failures or network partitions.
-Therefore, our first test verifies whether any writes can be lost when $R + W \gt RF$.
+We expect that the guarantee also implies that no writes can be lost during the test, and therefore, our first test verifies whether any writes can be lost when $R + W \gt RF$.

-If linearizable consistency is required, Cassandra offers Lightweight Transactions (LWTs) that guarantee linearizability on single partitions.
+If linearizable consistency is required, Cassandra offers Lightweight Transactions (LWTs) that guarantee linearizability on single [partitions](https://cassandra.apache.org/doc/latest/cassandra/architecture/dynamo.html#dataset-partitioning-consistent-hashing).
 For LWTs we want to see if this guarantee still holds when some program variables like the read consistency change, and if they hold under different types of network failures, as those two things are not explained in the documentation.

 Finally, one of the most challenging transactional tests to achieve is a bank transaction where no money can be lost during the transaction.
 Cassandra does not guarantee serializability, also not with the LWTs since they only guarantee linearizability over a single partition.
 However, Cassandra provides atomicity and isolation with the batch operation.
 Therefore, our third test will aim to explore if the batch operation would ensure the atomicity and isolation needed to perform a bank transaction.